Permissionless-Software-Foundation/bch-js-examples/applications/wallet/README.md

-Once you send BCH (or tBCH) to the address in your newly made `wallet.json` wallet file, you can use the [check-balance](example), to update your wallet with the network to confirm that the coins sent have successfully reached your wallet.
+Once you send BCH (or tBCH) to the address in your newly made `wallet.json` wallet file, you can use the [check-balance](check-balance) example, to update your wallet with the network to confirm that the coins sent have successfully reached your wallet.

 Again, run the example by running: `npm start`